BabaYara/starter-academic_New/content/home/research.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Recent working papers section created with the Pages widget.
 # This section displays recent blog posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/